Welcome to the Year 5 page!

 Taught by Mrs Murphy

 Our new topic, ‘Traders and Raiders’ is a history based topic based on the Anglo- Saxon and Viking history of Britain.
-We will be learning about key historical events such as the Battle of Lindisfarne and figures such as Alfred the Great.
-In addition to this, we will find out about how the Vikings raided and travelled.
-This will link to our DT unit.
+We have been learning about key historical events such as the Battle of Lindisfarne and figures such as Alfred the Great.
+The children have also made their very own Viking longships in D.T with Ms Malik, and they may like to make one of their own.

 In science, we will be completing the unit 'Living Things'.